aws-samples/devsecops-quickstart/README.md

 ### 3. Set up Python environment
 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
-To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
-If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

-To manually create a virtualenv on MacOS and Linux:
+Use the following command to create a virtualenv on the project's root folder:

+> **_NOTE:_** Use `python` instead of `python3` on Windows.

 ```
 python3 -m venv .venv
 ```

-After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.
+After the virtualenv is created, use the following step to activate your virtualenv.

 ```
 source .venv/bin/activate